apache/celix/documents/roadmap/api_v3/readme.md

 ### Bundles
 Bundles are ZIP files which bundle one module.
-The CMake commands for bundle is not changed with expection of the added celix_ prefix.
+The CMake commands for add_bundle commands are not changed with exception of the added celix_ prefix.
+The other command are renamed to module and a celix_ is added (e.g bundle_name -> celix_module_name)

 ```CMake
 celix_add_bundle(<bundle_target_name>